dmacvicar/terraform-provider-libvirt/website/docs/r/domain.html.markdown

 environment.
 Users should usually specify one of the standard _Open Virtual Machine Firmware_ (_OVMF_) images available for their distributions.
 The file will be opened read-only.
-* `nvram` - (Optional) the _nvram_ variables file corresponding to the firmware.
+* `nvram` - (Optional) this block allows specifying the following attributes related to the _nvram_:
+  * `file` - path to the file backing the NVRAM store for non-volatile variables.
 When provided, this file must be writable and specific to this domain, as it will be updated when running the domain.
 However, `libvirt` can  manage this automatically (and this is the recommended solution) if a mapping for the firmware to a _variables file_ exists in `/etc/libvirt/qemu.conf:nvram`.
   In that case, `libvirt` will copy that variables file into a file specific for this domain.
+  * `template` - (Optional) path to the file used to override variables from the master NVRAM store.

 So you should typically use the firmware as this,